 You want to invite your toddlers and preschoolers to a clean, welcoming space that doesn’t distract them from the main sensory play setup.
 Too many distractions will lead to disarray in play.

 Just like our list of favorite toys for toddlers, I am keeping the play open-ended and timeless.

-What can you use as your painting buffer zone?
+What can you use as your painting with toddlers buffer zone?

 old yoga mat

 plastic table cloth